-If you live in Canada and the United States, you’ve probably noticed a trend: cost of living keeps climbing higher and higher.
-Here in Oregon, there’s a full blown housing crisis.
+If you live in Canada and the United States, you’ve probably noticed a trend: the cost of living keeps climbing higher and higher.
+Here in Oregon, there’s a full-blown housing crisis.
 There are many countries around the world where a perfect, year-round climate meets a low cost of living.
-Here are ten to check out if you’re looking for a temporary or permanent spot to relocate:
+Here are ten to check out if you’re looking for a temporary or permanent spot to relocate.

 Like any country, some parts of Mexico are nicer and safer than others.
-One favorite spot for expats is Puerto Vallarta, where you can live for as little as $1,200 USD per month.
-The average rent for a nice, two bedroom apartment is just shy of $600.
-The climate is perfect year round, the coasts are glorious, and there’s no shortage of things to do.
+One favourite spot for ex-pats is Puerto Vallarta, where you can live for as little as $1,200 USD per month.
+The average rent for a nice, two-bedroom apartment is just shy of $600.
+The climate is perfect year-round, the coasts are glorious, and there’s no shortage of things to do.

 Just a bit further south is Panama.
 When many of us think about central America, we picture a place not as developed as where we live now.
 But that’s a huge misconception.

-Let’s get out of the Western Hemisphere all together and check out some spots in Asia.
+Let’s get out of the Western Hemisphere altogether and check out some spots in Asia.
 Malaysia is hot.
-Not just in climate, but in its growing economy.
+Not just in climate but in its growing economy.
 The nation has a good quality of health care, the cities tend to be clean, public transit is awesome, and the food is great too.
 It also features fast internet and solid infrastructure.

 If you live on the cheap, a couple can get away living on about $1,500 USD per month in Nicaragua.
-THe cliamte is awesome, the infrastructure isn’t the best but it’s rapidly improving.
-The country is safe and the quality of food is good.
-Plus the natural environment is incredible.
+The climate is awesome, and the infrastructure isn’t the best, but it’s rapidly improving.
+The country is safe, and the quality of food is good.
+Plus, the natural environment is incredible.
 There are dense jungles, pristine beaches, and even volcanoes to explore.

 Like Spain, Portugal is one of the less expensive places to live in Europe.
 It has a pleasant, Mediterranean climate and vibe, but it does tend to run a bit more expensive than Spain.
 On average, you can live in Lisbon for about $2,200 USD per month.

-Last on our list is Malta, and often overlooked country that consists of two islands between Sicily and North Africa.
-The islands take only about a half an hour to drive across, but the climate is amazing and the cost of living is low.
-A two bedroom apartment in Sliema, for example, is about $800 USD.
+Last on our list is Malta and often overlooked country that consists of two islands between Sicily and North Africa.
+The islands take only about half an hour to drive across, but the climate is amazing, and the cost of living is low.
+A two-bedroom apartment in Sliema, for example, is about $800 USD.
 The cost of living decreases in the countryside.